 5) RB Malcolm Brown — No. 34

 Now in his third year out of Texas, Brown has solidified his status as the Rams' No. 2 running back.
-With McVay saying starting back Todd Gurley II may play a bit less than he did in Oakland, Brown figures to get significant snaps in the first half against the Chargers.
+With McVay saying starting back Todd Gurley may play a bit less than he did in Oakland, Brown figures to get significant snaps in the first half against the Chargers.